LucasCampos/brainsgan3D/README.md

 conda install cudatoolkit==11.0.221 cuDNN
 ```

+This whole process will take a few minutes, depending your internet connection.

 ## Usage

 The single entrypoint of the code is the `main.py` file.
 In order to input